How to Train Your Scent Hound Dog to Come When Called

 Good management is a must for hound owners.
 This means that measures must be taken to prevent a hound from tracking a smell and escaping.This scenario indeed is a very common one, one minute Snoopy is right next to you sniffing a pile of leaves, the next he takes off, head to the ground quickly following a trail, completely oblivious to your commands.

-In this case, repeatedly calling the dog as it takes off burns the command.
-In other words, the dog may learns that it is irrelevant, just as the noise of birds chirping on the trees.
+In this case, though repeatedly calling the dog at the top of your lungs is counterproductive as it risks burning your recall command.
+In other words, the dog may learn that his recall is irrelevant, just as the noise of birds chirping on the trees.
 This is called ''learned irrelevance'' the dog learns that being called is no big deal, and your command just sounds like an annoying broken record, so how to remedy that?

 How to Train Your Scent Hound to Come When Called

 Preparation: Place the treat pouch full of bite-sized treats around your waist.
-Clip the long-line on your hound and head in your yard.
-You want to start off in a quiet area at first. with her nearby.
+Clip the long-line on your hound and head together in your yard.
+You want to start off in a quiet area at first with your hound nearby.
 Catch your scent hound in a moment when she is not actively sniffing the ground.
-Say happily ''over here!'' and as soon as she looks at you, say ''good girl or good boy!'' and give a treat.
+Crouch down, say happily ''over here!'' and as soon as she looks at you, say ''yes!'' and give a treat.
 Repeat, and as you gradually get good responses, make the line longer and longer.
 A time may come where you may want to start investing in a longer line.

 Back-up Strategies: Your Important Life-Lines